 - What is the value of the damages and losses that you have suffered?

 The overall value of a personal injury or wrongful death case is largely dependent upon the damages and losses that a person has suffered as a result of the incident.
 If an accident victim’s medical bills are less than $5,000 and they are able to make a full recovery from their injuries before the statute of limitations approaches, then hiring an attorney may not make a lot of financial sense due to the cost of hiring a lawyer.
 But when the stakes are higher and the victim is looking at years of rehabilitation or long-term medical treatment for permanent injuries, the insurance company is much more likely to push back and take advantage of the injured victim.
 In this case, it may be beneficial for an accident victim to hire a lawyer to handle their case.
 Even after paying attorney fees, serious injury victims often recover more compensation than they would have if they tried to handle the case on their own.

-There are a lot of factors that accident victims should consider when deciding whether or not to hire a lawyer for their personal injury case.
+There are a lot of factors that accident victims should consider when deciding whether or not to hire a personal injury lawyer to handle their case.
 As we’ve discussed already, the severity of the victim’s injuries, the length of recovery time, and the cost of medical bills and other damages are just a few of the important pieces that can determine whether a lawyer can truly help your case.